Ninavd/tumor-dynamics-abm/README.md

 ```bash
 python main.py 1000 100 -s 2 --show_plot --summary
 ```
-Runs one simulation for 1000 iterations on a 100x100 grid, with seed 2.
-Once the simulation is finished, plots are shown of the tumor and other statistics and a summary of the simulation is printed.
+Runs one simulation for 1000 iterations on a 100x100 grid, with seed 2, showing plots of the tumor and other statistics once the simulation is finished and printing a summary.

 ## Repository structure
 ```